-The Comedy Records Collective is a group of comedians who are seriously dedicated to the funny.
+The Comedy Records Collective is a group of comedians who bring the thunder.
 Although each member is already successful in their own right, these Toronto based comics have come together to combine their talents and resources in an effort to achieve their dreams of telling jokes all over the world and eventually… on the moon.

 The Boom is a Toronto based sketch comedy troupe that was formed in 2008.
 They perform a live monthly show the first Thursday of the month at The Drake Underground.
 Special guests include Colin Monchrie (Drew Carey Show), Scott Thompson (Kids in the Hall), Don Ferguson (Canadian Air Farce), Nikki Payne (Last Comic Standing), and opened for WWE Legend Mick Foley.
 Ten members strong, their high-energy, raunchy, and unapologetic playful style has consistently kept sold-out crowds in non-stop hysterics